Xbox system software: "Kinect" dashboard

+"Metro" dashboard

-At E3 2011, it was announced that the dashboard would be updated once again to have the interface look even more like the Metro design in Windows 8 and Windows Phone 8, and to include the Bing search engine.
-Kinect would also be updated allowing users to navigate the dashboard and Bing using their voice.
+At E3 2011, it was announced that the dashboard would once again be updated to have the interface look even more like the Metro design in Windows 8 and Windows Phone 8, and to include the Bing search engine.
+Kinect would also be updated, allowing users to navigate the dashboard and Bing using their voice.
 Other updates would include cloud storage, YouTube access, and live television streaming.
 The new dashboard, nicknamed the "Metro" dashboard, officially went live on December 6, 2011.

+Removal of features

 On July 29, 2024, along with the discontinuation of the console's Xbox Games Store, the dashboard received an online-only update to remove most tabs, narrowing down its options to only show the remaining functionality of Xbox Live and the console's built-in features.
 The Microsoft Movies and TV app was also discontinued on this date.
 While the store cannot process new purchases from the console, some of its functionality is available in a read-only state and can be accessed by users using various dashboard actions that were not removed after the discontinuation of the store.
 However, backwards-compatible Xbox 360 content that is purchased from the Microsoft Store after the Games Store's closure can be downloaded on the console, as well as any content purchased before the discontinuation of the storefront.

-On June 25, 2025, The Dashboard received yet another online-only update that fixed game thumbnails that were previously distorted and stretched out.
-It also added advertisements for Xbox Series X|S consoles, added an easier way to get access to previous purchases, and an online profile to the homepage.
+On June 25, 2025, the dashboard received yet another online-only update that fixed game thumbnails that were previously distorted and stretched out.
+It also added advertisements for Xbox Series X and Series S consoles, an easier way to get access to previous purchases, and an online profile to the homepage.